-All PDRP's will be aligned to the "National Framework to Nursing Professional Development and Recognition Programmes", Nursing Council NZ and HPCA Act requirements.
+The PDRP will be aligned to the "National Framework to Nursing Professional Development and Recognition Programmes", Nursing Council NZ and HPCA Act requirements.

-All QLP's will be aligned to the "National Framework for a Quality and Leadership Programme", Midwifery Council and HPCA Act requirements.
+The QLP will be aligned to the "National Framework for a Quality and Leadership Programme", Midwifery Council and HPCA Act requirements.